Colombian Papas Chorreadas (Potatoes in Tomato-Cheese Sauce)

 Notes

-You can keep these papas chorreadas for up to three days in a closed container in the refrigerator.
-Warming them up, you might have to add a splash of water to loosen up the consistency.
+You can store these papas chorreadas for up to three days in an airtight container in the refrigerator.
+When reheating, you may need to add a splash of water or milk to thin out the sauce and restore its creamy consistency.

 Keyword cheese, creamy potatoes, hogao, papas chorreadas, potato, potatoes in sauce, side-dish, vegetarian